 Properties That Are Acceptable for a 1031 Exchange Real Estate

 Qualified like-kind properties do not imply buying and selling the same types.
 The term ‘like-kind’ refers to the raw property’s character or nature and not solely it’s quality and grade.

 Two specific property types are acceptable for IRC 1031 tax-deferral treatment:

 Both are usually held for productive business and trade uses.
 To name a few properties under the categories, these types are suitable for 1031 exchange real estate.

 - Rental properties

 - Raw land

 Here are the top 1031 real estate exchange rules to keep in mind when exchanging multifamily property:

-The property transactions’ facilitators must be present and involved as much as possible to verify that the prerequisites for the exchange are matching and all the documents submitted are valid.
+The property transactions’ facilitators must be present and involved in verifying that the exchange’s prerequisites are matching.
+Also, all the documents submitted are valid.

 Ensure that the title of the replacement property and the first property’s name are parallel to what is originally written.
-It is best to double-check the property documents and amend the necessary actions before signing the deal’s last phase.
+Double-check the property documents and amend the necessary actions before signing the deal’s last phase.